-- 3.0 GPA UG 60

-- Official GRE scores

-- ➢ MPH: optional

-- > PhD: required; must be less than 5 years old at time of application submission (no exemptions)

-- Official University/ College transcript from all institutions previously attended.
-International documents, please read instructions listed in SOPHAS.

-- Statement of Purpose

-- Three (3) Letters of Recommendation

-- Resume/CV

-- Soctoral Applicants: Writing sample (master's thesis, published manuscript or other)

-- English Language proficiency test is required for all international applicants unless they hold a degree from a US institution or from an institution within a country that is TOEFL-exempt.
-To view TOEFL exempt countries go to http://gradschool.fiu.edu/toefl-exempt-countries.shtml

-- Acceptable test scores: TOEFL (min. scores: 550 paper-based, 80 internet-based), IELTS (min. score of 6.5)
+- > MPH: optional - PhD: required; must be less than 5 years old at time of application submission (no exemptions) - Official University/ College transcript from all institutions previously attended.
+International documents, please read instructions listed in SOPHAS. - Statement of Purpose - Three (3) Letters of Recommendation - Resume/CV - Doctoral Applicants: Writing sample (master's thesis, published manuscript or other) - English Language proficiency test is required for all international applicants unless they hold a degree from a US institution or from an institution within a country that is TOEFL-exempt.
+To view TOEFL exempt countries go to http://gradschool.fiu.edu/toefl-exempt-countries.shtml - > Acceptable test scores: TOEFL (min. scores: 550 paper-based, 80 internet-based), IELTS (min. score of 6.5)

-Faculty
+EHS Faculty